wp-plugins/spider-facebook/readme.txt

 * Possibility to choose the number of comments to be displayed within a page/post
 * Support for custom styling when creating buttons
 * Possibility to set the width and length of the comment box for Facebook comments
-* 5 Font Options for most of the plugins

 Upgrade to [Spider Facebook Pro](http://web-dorado.com/products/wordpress-facebook.html) to add features: